A review with us will ensure you fully understand your plans, maximise your savings & the investments. With no presure or obligation to stay!

 - Flexi access drawdown

 Making withdrawals from your pension will have tax implications so much care is needed but if you really want to, you can withdraw your entire pension on day 1!
+(Although this would then leave you with no income later in retirement).

 How does it work?